Veggies is a volunteer-led, community-based, social enterprise.

 Events that we are directly supporting are shown on Veggies Events Diary.
 Veggies also compiles a diary of Community & Campaign events in Nottingham & beyond, including the UK Animal Rights Calendar and Vegan Outreach Diary.

 We have been networking for humans, animals and the environment for over 30 years, with details of many contacts gathered on Veggies Directory.

 Veggies distribute publications for the Movement for Compassionate Living, who promote simple living and vegan self-reliance as a remedy to the exploitation of humans, animals and the Earth.
 We are also local contacts for Animal Aid, the Vegan Society, the Vegetarian Society and Viva!.

 Many books and some 150 journals, which cover green, human rights, animal issues, anti-war, co-operation and social justice, are available from the Sumac Library and Veggies Bookstall.
-We also have Nuclear Power – No Thanks! stickers!

 We help co-ordinate VegCom a free noticeboard for vegans and vegetarians offering or seeking accommodation in Nottingham and the Midlands, as well as the Community Print Resource, a d-i-y print shop.
 Many more projects supported by Veggies are shown in the Campaigns section of this website.

 If you find our extensive internet service useful, we welcome donations towards our online and networking expenses.